dclstn/better-snapchat/README.md

 > [!WARNING]
 > # Why is this repository archived?
-> BetterSnap has transitioned to a private repository.
+> **BetterSnap has transitioned to a private repository**.
 As a result, v1.3.2 will be the last version of the code publicly accessible.
 >
 > Why the change?
 As someone who dislikes when repositories are made private, I made this decision to protect BetterSnap’s features and secure its long-term maintainability.
 By keeping the code private, I can better manage the project, prevent misuse, and ensure the extension remains stable and reliable for all users.
 >